Description of the Session

 Session Interaction and Participation in a Hybrid Meeting

 A dedicated online moderator will be placed next to the onsite moderator.
 All participants will be using the online speaking queue to be treated equally in their requests for interventions.
-All input presentations will be made available at the IGF website and links will be shared via the online tool.
+All input presentations will be made available on the IGF website and links will be shared via the online tool.
+The Zoom and in-room video will be inter-projected to foster a sense of community despite being in different locations.